Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 The most interesting and useful part of the interview process is preparing and solving System Design tasks, which made me much better in understanding how different systems work.
 Because usually at work, you have a couple of problems, and you know them well.
 But in an interview, you need to be able to solve and understand problems of systems that you don't know.
 For example, creating a Messenger.

 System Design is a critical interview if you want to pass senior or staff level.
 Usually, System Design and Behavioral show your final level.
-Coding is usually the same for middle-staff levels, but from system design, the company expects that you provide signals of senior/staff level.
+Coding is usually the same for middle-staff levels, but on system design the company expects that you provide signals of senior/staff level.

 Different roles have different sections.
 Examples of sections which I had:
 - Frontend System Design,